vsm/vsm-dictionary/Dictionary.spec.md

         - `termsDel` {Array(String)}:
               deletes terms in `terms`, based on these given term-strings;
               no error if some term-string does not occur;
-              but errors when trying to delete an entry's last term-object (this then also cancels all of the entryLike's other requested changes);
+              but errors when trying to delete an entry's last term-object, without adding any new one/s (this then also cancels all of the entryLike's other requested changes);
         - `zDel` {true|Array(String)}:
               deletes the given properties from the entry's `z`-object; if `true` then deletes `z` entirely;